doimaesalong/mystuffs/nodemcu_api_en.md

 ###change log:
 2014-12-11<br />
 fix uart.setup(), now setup can set pins in other mode back to uart mode. <br />
-add wifi.sta.status() api, to get connection status in station mode.
+add wifi.sta.status() api, to get connection status in station mode. <br />
+modify tmr.now() to return a uint31 rather than uint32. now-=0x80000000 if now>0x7fffffff.

 2014-12-09<br />
 increased the number of alarm in tmr module, now it has 7 alarm.